 Key players and contractors involved with the Southeastern Anatolia Project

-The engineering, procurement and construction of the dam was completed by the ATA Insaat Sanayi ve Ticaret consortium - consisting of Palet Insaat (35%), Seri Insaat (35%) and Energy-Su (30%) - along with Dolsar Engineering.
+The engineering, procurement, and construction of the dam was completed by the ATA Insaat Sanayi ve Ticaret consortium, consisting of Palet Insaat (35%), Seri Insaat (35%) and Energy-Su (30%), as well as Dolsar Engineering.
 The turbines for Atatürk HEPP were supplied by Sulzer Escher Wyss (SZEW) and the generators were supplied by ABB Asea Brown Boveri.

 DSD NOELL supplied and installed the 7.35m diameter penstocks for the project.
-Pöyry was the design, construction and monitoring services provider.
-Lahmeyer International was the contract management and cost control consultant.
+Pöyry was the design, construction, and monitoring services provider, while Lahmeyer International was the contract management and cost control consultant.

-Originating in the highlands of eastern Turkey, the Euphrates is the longest river in the south-western Asia.
+Originating in the highlands of eastern Turkey, the Euphrates is the longest river in south-western Asia.
 The 2,800km river has a volume of 35.9 billion cubic metres a year.
-It flows through Syria and Iraq and joins the Tigris to form Shatt al-Arab in southern Iraq.
+It flows through Syria and Iraq, joining the Tigris to form Shatt al-Arab in southern Iraq.
 It then discharges into the Persian Gulf.

-The Turkey GAP project has been receiving strong political resentment from Iraq, Syria and other riparian countries as it significantly reduces the flow of Euphrates.
-In 2009, however, the three countries initiated talks to establish a water institution to resolve issues related to sharing of Euphrates-Tigris waters.
+The Turkey GAP project has been receiving strong political resentment from Iraq, Syria, and other riparian countries as it significantly reduces the flow of Euphrates.
+However, in 2009, the three countries initiated talks to establish a water institution to resolve issues related to sharing of Euphrates-Tigris waters.